-The "Regulation on Administration of Cosmetics Registration/Notification Examination" was notified to TBT Committee in February 2019, and was promulgated and enforced as the "Standard for Testing Work for Registration/Notification of Cosmetics" in September 2019.
+The "Specifications for Cosmetics Registration and Filing," was notified to TBT Committee in November 2020, and was promulgated in January 2021 and was enforced in May of the same year.
 Concerns of the said Standard for Testing Work are as follows.